Colonel Denning State Park

 The park has picnic tables and a limited number of charcoal grills.
 Pavilions are available for rent.

-The lakeside beach is open from late-May to mid-September, 8 a.m. to sunset.
+The lakeside beach is open from late May to mid-September, 8 a.m. to sunset.
+Swim at your own risk.
 View more places to splash around.

 The 3.5-acre Doubling Gap Lake has stocked trout.
-Department of Conservation and Natural Resources and Pennsylvania Fish and Boat Commission limits, seasons and regulations apply.
+There is an ADA-accessible fishing pier.
+Department of Conservation and Natural Resources and Pennsylvania Fish and Boat Commission limits, seasons, and regulations apply.
 Ice fishing is also available.
 View the top ten fishing locations.

-During established seasons, many acres are open to hunting, trapping and the training of dogs.
+During established seasons, many acres are open to hunting, trapping, and the training of dogs.
 Common game species are deer, squirrel, and turkey.
 Hunting is also permitted on the adjacent Tuscarora State Forest.
-Learn more about the Cumberland Valley's hunting areas.
+Learn more about Cumberland Valley's hunting areas.

-The 49-site, tent and trailer campground is open from the opening day of trout season and closes the day after rifle deer season in December.
-Each site has a picnic table, fire ring, and a sanitary dump station.
+The 49-site tent and trailer campground is open from the opening day of trout season and closes the day after rifle deer season in December.
+Each site has a picnic table and a fire ring.
+Restrooms with warm showers and a sanitary dump station are available.
 Pets are permitted on designated campsites.
 Make a Reservation.